pauldub/homebrew/Library/Contributions/manpages/brew.1.md

     If `--force` is passed, remove a previously cached version and re-fetch.

+  * `test` <formula>:
+    A few formulae provide a test method. `brew test <formula>` runs this test method.
+There is no standard output or return code, but it should generally indicate to the user if something is wrong with the installed formula.

+    Example: `brew install jruby && brew test jruby`

 ## EXTERNAL COMMANDS

 Homebrew allows external commands to be defined by putting a +x file named